Patient education: Antithyroid drugs (Beyond the Basics)

 ●As a short-term treatment in people with Graves' hyperthyroidism, to prepare for thyroid surgery or radioiodine.

-●As a long-term treatment.
-Approximately 30 percent of people with Graves' disease will have a remission after prolonged treatment with antithyroid drugs.
+●As initial treatment in Graves' disease for one to two years to see if the disease resolves.
+Approximately 30 percent of people with Graves' disease will have a remission after treatment for one to two years with antithyroid drugs.
 (See "Thionamides in the treatment of Graves' disease".)

-●To treat hyperthyroidism associated with toxic multinodular goiter or a toxic adenoma ("hot nodule").
-(See "Patient information: Thyroid nodules (Beyond the Basics)".)
+●To treat hyperthyroidism associated with toxic multinodular goiter or a toxic adenoma ("hot nodule"), usually to prepare for thyroid surgery or radioiodine.
+(See "Patient education: Thyroid nodules (Beyond the Basics)".)

 ●To treat women with hyperthyroidism during pregnancy.

 ●For long-term treatment of hyperthyroidism due to Graves' disease or toxic multinodular goiter or toxic adenoma when patients prefer to avoid definitive therapy with radioiodine or surgery.

 You will need to take antithyroid drugs for at least three weeks (usually six to eight weeks or longer) to lower thyroid hormone levels.
 This is because they only block formation of new thyroid hormone; they do not remove thyroid hormones that are already in the thyroid and the blood stream.
 If you frequently miss taking the antithyroid drug, thyroid hormone synthesis may resume quickly and replenish thyroid gland stores, prolonging or preventing adequate control of the hyperthyroidism.

 Two antithyroid drugs are currently available in the United States: propylthiouracil and methimazole (brand name: Tapazole).
 Carbimazole (which is converted into methimazole in the body) is available in Europe and parts of Asia but not in the United States.